ashrayvk/microsoft-365-docs/microsoft-365/admin/setup/add-domain.md

 1. Go to the Microsoft admin center, **Settings** > <a href="https://go.microsoft.com/fwlink/p/?linkid=834818" target="_blank">**Domains**</a>.

+2. Click on an existing *.onmicrosoft.com* domain in the list.

 2. On the **Overview** tab, select **Add onmicrosoft.com domain**.

 You can set any domain you own as your default domain.